 The court was scheduled to issue a final decision at the end of 2011, but ex-PM George Papandreou — the man who ordered overhaul of Greek citizenship laws — stepped down November 2011, and the Council of State upheld “some sections” were unconstitutional in November 2012.
 Even before this latest ruling, the new government that took power in June 2012 said they would change them again.
 We are (still) waiting for those amendments to be officially published.

 Many municipalities refuse to accept applications, though they are lawfully required to keep taking them under the current law.
 If this happens to you, contact the Greek ombudsman.

 On October 15, 2013, the Ministry of Interior announced that a new Immigration Code had been drafted and would impact citizenship.
 However, it has not been debated in Parliament or officially published (expected date is sometime in 2014).
-Therefore, nothing has changed and existing laws are still in effect.

 Before starting the process of acquiring dual citizenship with Greece, it is imperative you research the relevant country’s stance before committing unintentional acts that may risk your current citizenship.
 Some countries allow it; some do not.
 Inquire at consulate/embassy or your homeland’s federal government office, not a friend, relative or forum.